|

 theory classes

-Focused Retreat (out in the world/wilderness)
+Focused Retreat (out in the world)

-out-of-state workshops and week-long camps
+out-of-town workshops and camps

-solo wilderness hermitage
+wilderness hermitage

 |